shemaaali/shemaaali.GitHub.io/aboutme.md

 - I Play tensis and volly-ball

-### my history
+### My history

-I have lots of fun in my life beside and support my family, let's watch this kind of music in my native langauge which is Arabic. [my music](https://www.youtube.com/watch?v=itknrliDPA4&list=RDitknrliDPA4&start_radio=1)
+I have lots of fun in my life beside and support my family, let's watch this kind of music in my native langauge which is Arabic.
+[My music](https://www.youtube.com/watch?v=itknrliDPA4&list=RDitknrliDPA4&start_radio=1)